yuangr/Oneplus-15-15R-15T-Ace6T-ReSukiSu/README.md

 - ReSukiSU integration
 - Optional SUSFS
-- Optional Baseband Guard / LSM
+- Optional Baseband Guard / ✨LSM Do not enable as it does not work with 6.12 kernels !✨
 - Optional Netfilter + IPSet
 - Optional BBR + ECN
 - Optional Unicode bypass patch